 Students applying for the programme must have an excellent academic record (preferably Degrees with Distinction) and should possess a Master's Degree.
 In addition, potential work experience, research training and publications play an important role.

 On top of the above, the candidates shall comply with the following MSCA requirements:

 - Early Stage Researchers (ESR): ESRs are those who are, at the time of recruitment by the host, in the first four years (full-time equivalent) of their research careers and do not hold a doctorate.
 This is measured from the date when they obtained the degree which formally entitles them to embark on a doctorate, either in the country in which the degree was obtained or in the country in which the research training is provided, irrespective of whether or not a doctorate was envisaged.

 - Conditions of international mobility of researchers: ESRs can be of any nationality.
 They are required to undertake physical, transnational mobility (i.e. move from one country to another) when taking up their appointment.
-At the time of selection by SEERC, researchers must not have resided or carried out their main activity (work, studies, etc.) in Greece for more than 12 months in the 3 years immediately prior to their recruitment.
+At the time of selection by UNP, researchers must not have resided or carried out their main activity (work, studies, etc.) in Italy for more than 12 months in the 3 years immediately prior to their recruitment.
 Short stays, such as holidays, are not taken into account.

 - English language: Network fellows (ESRs) must demonstrate that their ability to understand and express themselves in both written and spoken English is sufficiently high for them to derive the full benefit from the network training.